ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/commands/overview.js.markdown

      Learn more about Operations in [what are Operations](../../client-api/operations/what-are-operations).
    * **Commands**:
      Commands are the lowest-level operations that communicate directly with the server.
-     For example, a session’s _Load_ method internally translates to a _LoadOperation_, which eventually relies on a _GetDocumentCommand_ to fetch data from the server.
+     For example, a session’s _load_ method internally translates to a _loadOperation_, which eventually relies on a _getDocumentCommand_ to fetch data from the server.
 * This layered structure lets you work at any level, depending on your needs.

 * In this page: